slisondra/clickwrap-test-page/README.md

 # Clickwrap test page

-This project includes two HTML files, index.html and agree.html.
+This project includes three HTML files, index.html, login.html and site.html.

 There is no application server for the files.
 The [GitHub pages](https://pages.github.com/) feature is used to